opencontainers/image-spec/layer.md

 ### Changeset over existing files

-This section describes applying an entry from a layer changeset if the file path already exists.
+This section specifies applying an entry from a layer changeset if the target path already exists.

 If the entry and the existing path are both directories, then the existing path's attributes MUST be replaced by those of the entry in the changeset.
 In all other cases, the implementation MUST do the semantic equivalent of the following: